EliCDavis/King-Kai/README.md

 Here's a really cool design choice that FighterZ did but hurts me:

 > They put the combo counter behind the special effects.
 That means it can get hidden by the effects.
 But it's cool cause after you do a super move, and the dust settles, you see your resulting combo counter.
 This sucks for me though because I can't just look at a specific part of the screen to see if the combo ended.

+Any kind of keyboard emulation does not seem to work -_- Despite keyboard actually being able to work